 - Size: Some companies offer protein powders that are available in different weights.
 Others may also offer single-serve packets, which may be preferable to those who wish to try out a product before committing to a larger container.

 Protein is an essential macronutrient that helps build muscle, repair tissue, and make enzymes and hormones.

 Popular mixer options include water, milk, milk alternatives, and yogurt.
-Others may also consider blending fruit into the beverage to create a more nutrient dense snack.
+Some people may also consider blending fruit into the beverage to create a more nutrient dense snack.

 Protein is a vital macronutrient to include in the diet.
-Using protein powder may be a useful way for people to supplement more protein into their diet.
+Using protein powder may be a helpful way for people to add more protein to their diet.

-There are a variety of protein powders available to suit people’s dietary restrictions and requirements.
+There are many protein powders available to suit people’s dietary restrictions and requirements.
 People may also wish to consider their health and fitness goals when choosing a protein powder.